-You are especially invited to be a part of one or several of these opportunities for spiritual enrichment.
+You are invited to be a part of one or several of these opportunities for spiritual enrichment.
 Join with other Christians of various denominations in developing a dynamic spirituality that is itself a powerful witness in the twenty-first century.
 Our hope is to enable Christians “to grow in grace and in the knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18).

 In 1999, the University launched the Center for Congregational Enrichment as an auxiliary of the School of Divinity.
 In the fall of 2004, the Center was renamed the James and Ganell Pittman Center for Congregational Enrichment.
-The Pittman Center’s purpose is to address the need for competent leadership in the local church by providing quality religious educational opportunities for laity and continuing education for clergy who are not enrolled as degree-seeking students in the School of Divinity.
-The Pittman Center offers classes, seminars, and conferences on the Gardner-Webb University campus and at various off-campus sites.
+Since 2004, the Pittman Center has provided educational support to congregations throughout the region through a variety of short-term study opportunities.

-Lisa HollifieldAdministrative AssistantSchool of Divinity[email protected]create new email(704) 406-4400
+Lisa HollifieldAdministrative AssistantSchool of Divinity[email protected](704) 406-4400

 Dr. Ben LesliePittman Center DirectorProfessor of Christian Theology and EthicsSchool of Divinity[email protected](704) 406-2008

 Stay up to date with all Pittman Center Events